hn303/CamLandEc-RM03/supervision2-exercises.md

 ![](statics/Sup2_ugm9.PNG)

-8. To check the completed netlogo file of this exercise, please find the file [Urbanization_sejong_completed.nlogo](statics/Urbanization_sejong_completed.nlogo)
+8. To check the completed netlogo file of this exercise, please find the zipped file [Urbanization_sejong_completed.nlogo](statics/netlogo_supervision2_completed.zip)

 ## (If time allows) Discussion with supervisor